Mary Magdalen, Ipswich

-The Church of St Mary Magdalen is a Roman Catholic church in Ipswich dedicated to Jesus' companion Mary Magdalene.
+The Church of St Mary Magdalen is a Roman Catholic church in Ipswich, in the county of Suffolk, England.
+It is dedicated to Jesus' companion Mary Magdalene.
 It was founded in 1956 and is part of the Roman Catholic Diocese of East Anglia.
 It was originally a part of the parish of Saint Pancras.
+It was built in 1959 and became a locally listed building in 2021.